butler-jelee21/internship-application-fullstack/README.md

 ## Description
 Jesse's implementation of the Cloudflare Workers application.
 This implementation contains the minimum requirements and two of the three extra credits.

+You can try it out [here] (https://working-intern.cfsplash.workers.dev/) or `https://working-intern.cfsplash.workers.dev/`

 ## Citations
 [Source Referenced](https://developers.cloudflare.com/workers/templates/pages/ab_testing/)